| Frightening information about the

 of this.
 Indeed it is not known whether salutes in the military sense

-gestures exist from the Imperial era.
-These depict Roman leaders addressing
+similar gestures exist from the Imperial era.
+These depict Roman leaders

-their troops ("adlocutio" scenes).
-Usually the leader has his arm raised
+addressing their troops ("adlocutio" scenes).
+Usually the leader has

-in a rhetorical gesture.
-In some images a few troops are also depicted with
+his arm raised in a rhetorical gesture.
+In some images a few troops are

-raised arms, possibly suggesting acclamation of the leader.
-Several such
+also depicted with raised arms, possibly suggesting acclamation of the

-evidence that the salute was ever used in the Roman Republic. http://rexcurry.net/book1a1contents-pledge.html
+clear evidence that the salute was ever used in the Roman Republic.

 Different parts of Roman history are mentioned (the Roman Archaic

-is considered the True Character of Rome 509 BC - 27BC; the Roman Imperial
+Era is considered the True Character of Rome 509 BC - 27BC; the Roman

-listeners pointing or gesturing in response.
-They are not salutes
+and sometimes listeners pointing or gesturing in response.
+They

 Of particular importance for the visual record are two films by Leni Riefenstahl, Triumph of the Will (1935) and Olympia (1938).
 As is to be expected, the former regularly features the salute; the latter shows Hitler, German spectators and officials in Berlin’s Olympic stadium, and several victorious German and Italian athletes giving it.
 So do a number of athletic teams entering the stadium.
 In Italy, Carmine Gallone’s Scipione l’Africano (1937) uses the raised-arm salute as one of its chief visual means to turn Mussolini into a new Scipio.
 After the fall of Fascism, Hollywood made the Roman Empire familiar to filmgoers by presenting it as a precursor of recent enemy empires.
 A case in point is Mervyn LeRoy’s Quo Vadis (1951), whose triumph sequence is modeled on Triumph of the Will, replete with the Fascist salute.
 In his 1959 remake of Ben-Hur, William Wyler, a Jewish émigré from Germany and a committed anti-Fascist, also shows a totalitarian Roman Empire but takes care to have his actors de-emphasize the all-too-obvious.
 With the 1960s, the visual iconography of Roman films begins to change.
 Stanley Kubrick’s Spartacus (1960) has less use for the raised-arm salute than did its precursors.
 Anthony Mann’s The Fall of the Roman Empire (1964), the only epic film that attempts to do justice to the greatness of Rome, shows a triumphant Commodus greeting the Roman people with a variation on the raised-arm salute from which obvious Fascist overtones are gone.
 When a new Commodus triumphantly enters Rome in Ridley Scott’s Gladiator (2000), the salute no longer occurs. |